A cheque deposit results in an inflow of funds.

 Runners Insight:

 Note that there will be a gap between when the cheque is deposited in the bank and when it’s cleared.
 So, there might be a difference between the bank account as per the accounting software (or books of accounts) and the balance as per the Bank (Internet banking or Passbook).
 We will call those differences reconciling items.
-A bank reconciliation statement is prepared to ensure both the book balance and bank passbook balance agree.
+A bank reconciliation statement is prepared to ensure that both the book and bank passbook balances agree.

 Runners Insight: